Since ancient times, the leaf has accompanied humans, telling stories without words and evoking an inner response.

 Naked Juice

 The American brand Naked Juice is known for its natural juices and smoothies, and its logo reflects the natural character of its products.
 A subtle green leaf rests on the letter “e,” hinting at freshness and the organic composition of its beverages.
-The blue wavy background creates a sense of naturalness, and the white font contrasts and emphasizes the brand’s purity.
+The blue wavy background creates a sense of naturalness, while the white font contrasts with it and emphasizes the brand’s purity.
 The leaf serves as a visual accent, reminding customers of the natural ingredients in each bottle.

 SproutGigs